MIT Physicist Explains Science of Viral Content

 5 Things to Include in Your Viral Content

-Viral marketing is all about the persuasive use of language (aka rhetoric), which was literally created by the ancient Greeks for the purpose of persuading juries in a courtroom.
+Viral content marketing agencies use persuasive language (aka rhetoric), which was literally created by the ancient Greeks for the purpose of persuading juries in a courtroom.

 This was long before the age of enlightenment, when scientific evidence became available and we chose to embrace facts over fiction and our rhetorical skills — which had been the cornerstone of Elizabethean education — began to atrophy, at least for everyone outside of politics.